victor-shepardson/embedded-model-zoo/README.md

 these neural networks are not trained models and are somewhat arbitary in architecture. thus, absolute performance numbers are not meaningful. but they should provide a sense of the relative presence/performance of various operators between formats and runtimes.

-`nn.Modules` defined in pytorch are exported to:
+`nn.Module`s defined in pytorch are exported to:
 - torchscript (`.ts`) using `torch.jit`
     - -> ONNX (`.onnx`) via torchscript using `torch.onnx`
         - -> tensorflow SavedModel (`.tf`) via ONNX using `onnx-tf`